 Net income may be either positive or negative.
 If you have more revenues than expenses, your NI would be positive.
 If your expenses outweigh your revenues, you will have a net loss or a negative value for NI.

-Types of business expenses you might have include operating expenses, payroll costs, rent, utilities, taxes, interest, certain dividends, etc.
+Types of business expenses you might have to include operating expenses, payroll costs, rent, utilities, taxes, interest, certain dividends, etc.

 You can find yearly, quarterly, or monthly net income.
 Use a time frame that works for your business.